avengineers/hammocking/doc/source/usage.rst

    * --symbols*: comma seperated list of symbol names which are to mock or
    * *--plink*: path to the object file which contains the unresolved symbols to mock
 * *--outdir*: An existing directory where to write code files containing mockup code.
+* *--except*: if a symbol is found in a header of these directories, it will not be mocked.
+Use this to exclude symbols from mocking that will be provided by libraries in the linking process.
+  (Defaults to ``/usr/include`` for system headers)

 One compilation unit
 --------------------